Why Calcium Is Important For Women Over 50?

 - Sesame seeds hold the highest calcium content of all the seeds, and 1 tablespoon contains the same amount of calcium as half a cup of milk.
 You can easily eat these nutritious little seeds into your diet as a topping for salads, vegetable dishes ,cereal, yogurt or stir-fries.

-- Broccoli – Dark green vegetables like broccoli contains high amount of calcium.
+- Broccoli – Dark green vegetables like broccoli are oftentimes calcium rich foods.
 Studies also shown that it contains cancer-fighting properties, that aid tumor growth.